 The employment-based First Preference category (EB-1) is reserved for persons with "extraordinary ability," outstanding professors or researchers, or multinational executives or managers.
 As you might guess, this category is for the "cream of the crop."

 Typically, this preference category includes Nobel Prize winners, famous international scientists with the renown of Albert Einstein or Stephen Hawking, and global artists like Yo-Yo Ma or Vicente Fernández.

 First Preference also includes "multinational executives or managers."
 These are not line managers or ground-level supervisors, but top level corporate officers and company leaders who have wide latitude to make decisions that affect entire organizations.
 People like Mark Zuckerberg, Meg Whitman, and Jeffrey Bezos are good examples of the type of person described by this category.

-Not everyone is lucky enough to be a person of “extraordinary ability” or a high-powered multinational CEO.
-However, if your career path requires an advanced degree, such as a master's degree or higher, or you are a person of exceptional ability in the sciences, arts, or business, you might qualify for the Second Preference category.
+Not everyone is lucky enough to be a person of "extraordinary ability" or a high-powered multinational CEO.
+However, if your career path requires an advanced degree, such as a master's degree or higher, or you are a person of exceptional ability in the sciences, arts, or business, you might qualify for the Second Preference category (EB-2).

-For many persons seeking a green card through employment, this can be their best bet.
 While not as advantageous as the First Preference category, Second Preference visa numbers tend to be quickly available, with short or no wait times.
 Even better, there is a wider variety of careers that meet the Second Preference requirements.